-ITEM NO. 6 Charlotte Newby is requesting approval for a De-
+ITEM NO. 5 Charlotte Newby is requesting approval for a De-

 Annexation Small-Scale Plan Amendment and Future Land Use Map change from Tourist to Bay County designation.
-The parcel is located at 8711 Thomas

-Drive and is approximately 0.46 acres.
+The parcel is located at 8711 Thomas Drive and is approximately 0.46 acres.
+The Planning Board will hold a public meeting to consider the request.

-ITEM NO. 7 Tapestry Park PUD Master Plan Modification.
+ITEM NO. 6 Tapestry Park PUD Master Plan Modification.